JinYoung-Shin/proj2017/README.md

 2.4  Objective

 	This research cover applying RNN to multi-connectivity.
 Proper application of the algorithm would bring effective scheduling of network on dealing with massive connectivity.
 RNN on multi-connectivity can be a solution for absence of optimized IoT management algorithm.
 Applied technology can be efficiently used at hub which schedules IoT network.

+3. 1
+Title : Multi Connectivity in edge computing using RNN Algorithm

+Schedule Planning :

+Proposal(Planning) of Research
+: Research of expectancy effects of the research.
+Research of preceding technology in related area.
+Preparation of a paper proposal.

+Research of multi-connectivity
+: By taking research about limitation of current technology, focus on necessity and efficiency of new technology.

+Research of RNN algorithm
+: Study about kinds of RNN algorithm and summarize them by focusing on main feature.

+Simulate RNN Algorithm
+: Incorporate powerful RNN algorithm for multi-connectivity in edge computing.
+Try to enhance performance of algorithm.

+Apllication of RNN on multi-connectivity environment
+: Apply the developed RNN to multi-connectivity environment.
+Test real performance and compare with the expected result.